Pork rind

 Pork rind is the culinary term for the skin of a pig.
 It can be used in many different ways.

-It can be rendered, fried in fat, baked, or roasted to produce a kind of pork cracklings (US) or scratchings (UK); these are served in small pieces as a snack or side dish.
+It can be rendered, fried in fat, baked, or roasted to produce a kind of pork cracklings (US), crackling (UK), or scratchings (UK); these are served in small pieces as a snack or side dish and can also be used as an appetizer.
 The frying renders much of the fat, making it much smaller.
+They can also be used as a coating.

 Snack

 Often a byproduct of the rendering of lard, it is also a way of making even the tough skin of a pig edible.
-In many ancient cultures, animal fats were the only way of obtaining oil for cooking and they were common in many people's diets until the industrial revolution made vegetable oils more common and more affordable.
+In many ancient cultures, animal fats were the only way of obtaining oil for cooking and they were common in many people's diets until the Industrial Revolution made vegetable oils more common and more affordable.

 Microwaveable pork rinds are sold in bags that resemble microwaveable popcorn and can be eaten still warm.
-Pickled pork rinds, though, are often enjoyed refrigerated and cold.
-Unlike the crisp and fluffy texture of fried pork rinds, pickled pork rinds are very rich and buttery, much like foie gras.
+Pickled pork rinds, though, are often refrigerated and eaten cold.
+Unlike the crisp and fluffy texture of fried pork rinds, pickled pork rinds have a rich, buttery consistency, similar to foie gras.